-Software : Operational Technology : Connected Worker
+Software : Operational Technology : Manufacturing Execution System

 At First Resonance, we believe we’re on the verge of a new dawn for the way we build hardware.
 A day when the power of artificial intelligence, connected devices, and skilled workers combine to manufacture paradigm-shifting technology faster, cleaner, and smarter than ever before.
 Where data flows from human-to-human, human-to-machine, and machine-to-machine.
 The things of science fiction made real.